-Five-time winner of the International Bluegrass Music Association’s Female Vocalist of the Year award, Dale Ann Bradley is acknowledged as one of bluegrass music’s greatest contemporary singers, with an angelic voice and “nothing doctored up” personal songwriting that bring listeners to the heart of bluegrass music.
+A five-time winner of the International Bluegrass Music Association’s (IBMA) Female Vocalist of the Year award, Dale Ann Bradley is acknowledged as one of bluegrass music’s greatest contemporary singers, with a pure, shimmering soprano that brings alive the stories she sings.
+Though she has established a successful Nashville music career, she stays true to her Appalachian roots, with deft guitar picking, gospel-inspired harmonies, and “nothing doctored up” personal songwriting that bring listeners to the heart of bluegrass music.

 Bradley was born in Pineville, in the mountains of eastern Kentucky.
 Her family resided, as she says, “in a backwoods holler,” where electricity and running water were inaccessible until she was a teenager.
 As the daughter of a Primitive Baptist minister, Bradley grew up with limited exposure to secular music.
 When she got her first guitar at the age of 14, she says, “It was a little plywood, small body guitar, but it had six strings and I made a pick from a milk jug.
 Drove everybody crazy.”
 In high school she began performing locally with musical mentors in a band they called Back Porch Grass.
 After starting a family, Dale Ann returned to music in 1989 when she was invited to perform at the venerable Renfro Valley Barn Dance.
 She became a regular on the Saturday night barn dance as well as its sister radio show, Sunday Morning Gatherin’.
 At Renfro, she met and joined the New Coon Creek Girls, an all-women’s bluegrass ensemble inspired by the original Coon Creek Girls of the 1930s; she played with the group from 1991 until 1997.